fawwazanvilen/faw-quartz/content/Questions/Questions 2.md

 # Q2 - Why are there no Gojek-sponsored professorships/tenure positions in any Indonesian universities?

+Like google with search monopoly, they were able to abcd But this is a bit unfair because Gojek *is* unprofitable at the moment But abcdefg

+it's not incentives, it's you (that tal blog)
 - This is framed more like a rhetorical question, in the sense that I think there should absolutely be a
 - Also because Gojek represents a wealth of
 - etnografi driver gojek grab